DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mongodb/intro/offline-install.md

         ...
         ```

-    1. Backup the `--set` parameters.
+    1. Back up the `--set` parameters.

-        Before upgrading to a new version, it is recommended to backup the `--set` parameters of the old version by executing the following command:
+        Before upgrading to a new version, it is recommended to back up the `--set` parameters of the old version by executing the following command:

         ```shell
         helm get values mcamel-mongodb -n mcamel-system -o yaml > mcamel-mongodb.yaml
         ```

-    1. Run `helm upgrade`.
+    1. Run `helm upgrade` .

-        Before upgrading, it is recommended to replace the `global.imageRegistry` field in `mcamel-mongodb.yaml` with the image repository address you are currently using.
+        Before upgrading, it is recommended to replace the  `global.imageRegistry` field in __mcamel-mongodb.yaml__ with the image repository address you are currently using.

         ```shell
         export imageRegistry={your image repository}